maddiesch/onsi/CONTRIBUTING.md

 Write code.
 Open a Pull Request ;)

+Okay.
+So there's a bit more to it than that.

+The best way to get started is checking out any good ['Starter Issues'](https://github.com/maddiesch/onsi/issues?q=is%3Aopen+is%3Aissue+label%3AStarter)

+## Testing

+Onsi uses [RSpec](http://rspec.info) for unit tests.
+Please make sure any code you add is properly tested.

 ## Documentation

 Onsi uses [yard](https://yardoc.org) for documentation generate.
 Please make sure any code you add is properly documented.